Arizona Rocks and Minerals

 The stone most recognized from Arizona is Turquoise.
 In fact it is the offcial state gemstone.
 Whether you are into rocks and minerals or not, you know what turquoise is.
 I'll bet next to the wedding band, silver and turquoise is the most popular piece of jewelry!
 In fact it is believed that Arizona is the leading state for gemstone sales, lead by the Turquoise market.

 However, Arizona is not called the Copper State for nothing!
 Running through the state is a string of Copper Mines where beautiful copper rocks and minerals have been found.
-There is Chrysocolla-Malachite, Azurite-Malachite, Cuprite, Shattuckite, and many lesser known minerals.
+In 1910, Arizona became the top copper producer in the nation.
+Arizona produces an average of 65% of the copper in the United States.
+Some of the beautiful copper gemstones are Chrysocolla-Malachite, Azurite-Malachite, Cuprite, Shattuckite, and many lesser known minerals.

 Of course another well known mineral from Arizona is Petrified Wood.
 Northern Arizona is the home of the Petrified Wood Forest, a National Park since 1962.
 It is the most important Petrified Wood area.
 Some logs as long as 213 feet have been found!
 Not far from the Petrified Forest is the Meteor Crater.
 The most well known, best preserved meteorite crater on Earth!
 Meteor Crater is nearly one mile across, 2.4 miles in circumference and more than 550 feet deep.